Elastic deformations driven by non-uniform lubrication flows: Time-dependent elastic deformations

 \begin{sloppypar}{We now examine the resultant elastic deformations due to zeta-potential distributions which do not generate asymptotically static deformations.
 The governing equation for deformations in the case where the source term on the right hand side of Eq.(\ref{DiffusionElasticEquationDimensionless}) represents localized actuation is of the form

 where $\delta(\vec{r})$ is the Dirac delta function, and $f(t)$ is an arbitrary function of the time parameter which vanishes for $t<0$.
+Here and in the following, without lose of generality we set $\kappa=1$.
 First, we investigate the resultant deformation $\eta_{H}(\vec{r},t)$ for the case of sudden actuation $f(t)=H(t)$, where $H(t)$ is the Heaviside function.
 Note that since in this case the source term on the right hand side of Eq.(\ref{SixthOrderDiffusionTwoDim}) doesn't contain any time scale or length scale, we expect this case to exhibit a self-similar behavior.
 Indeed, under scaling of time and space variables via $t \rightarrow \alpha t$ and $\vec{r} \rightarrow \beta \vec{r}$ where $\alpha$ and $\beta$ are constants, the transformation law of the Heaviside and Dirac delta function is given by $H(\alpha t)=H(t)$ and $\delta(\beta \vec{r})=\frac{1}{\beta^{2}} \delta(\vec{r})$.
 Assuming furthermore that $\eta_{H}$ has no poles at $r=0$ nor at $r=\infty$, and demanding Eq.(\ref{SixthOrderDiffusionTwoDim}) with $f(t)=H(t)$ is invariant under a similarity transformation leads to }\end{sloppypar}

 where $W$ is a function of the dimensionless variable $\xi$ and the factor of six is introduced for convenience.
 In Appendix D we derive a closed form expression for $\eta_{H}$, and discuss the Green's function solutions (i.e. solutions to Eq.(\ref{SixthOrderDiffusionTwoDim}) where $f(t)=\delta(t)$.
 Such solutions have also been studied in \cite{tulchinsky2015transient}).
 For a fixed value of the similarity variable $\xi$, the function $\eta_{H}$ is a diverging function for increasingly large values of the variable $t$.